MAWA Board and Staff Strategic Planning, 2017

 Mentoring Artists for Women’s Art presents visual arts education, theory and criticism from an intersectional feminist perspective.
 The artist-run centre was founded in 1984, to “encourage and support the intellectual and creative development of women in the visual arts by providing an ongoing forum for education and critical dialogue” (mandate).
-MAWA now recognizes the broader spectrum of gender discrimination, and welcomes cis women, trans women and non-binary participants into all programs.
+MAWA now considers the broader spectrum of gender discrimination, and welcomes non-binary, trans and Two-Spirit participants into all programs.

 Mentorship is the core activity of the organization, and a mentorship philosophy informs all aspects of MAWA.
 MAWA mentorships range in duration from 2-12 months, sometimes focussing on a specific media or theme, and often culminate in an exhibition.
 The in-depth learning that they provide is transformative.
 Mentorship shares knowledge, experience, networks and support, advancing individual careers and building a healthy, intergenerational arts community.